 In its most simple form, utility computing allows for the deployment of applications and computing use to customers on an as-needed basis, much the same way that consumers use electricity as needed.
 So when you have lots of users running an application, and more sign on, you simply allocate more resources to that application and route it to the appropriate location.
 And, while you're at it, you can automatically bill those users for the application and the processing time, so you know what users are doing and with which applications.
 Just like an electric company.

 A slew of vendors, including IBM, HP and Sun, see utility computing as a cash cow.
-The problem for managers is that they all approach utility computing from slightly different ways -- and as a result, possibly slowing
+The problem for managers is that they all approach utility computing from slightly different ways -- and as a result, possibly slowing its adoption in data centers.

 IBM, for example, touts its on-demand computing, which critics say is essentially a way for the company to sell computing services on an outsource basis.
 According to Jasmine Noel, principal of Ptak, Noel and Associates, a New York analyst firm addressing converging IT trends and how to leverage them, people she's talked with understand the concept as having to buy the hardware, which IBM would then manage.